 Revenue from sales of electricity is recognized when all the significant risks and rewards of ownership have been passed to the buyer, usually on the basis of electricity wheeled into MSEB grid and jointly certified.
+In case of sale of electricity, revenue is recognised based on the transaction price.

-Income from Certified Emission Reduction (CERs) units and Renewable Energy Certificates (RECs) is recognised in the period of its actual sales.
+Income from Certified Emission Reduction (CERs) units and Renewable Energy Certificates (RECs) is recognised in the period of its actual sales and is measured at its transaction price.

-Claims / Insurance Claim etc. are accounted for when no significant uncertainties are attached to their eventual receipt.
+Claims / Insurance Claim etc. are accounted for when no significant uncertainties are attached to their eventual receipt